Water Treatment12 min read

 Ordering & Logistics

 MOQ: 500kg for first orders (enough for 2-4 weeks of trials at most plants).
 Standard delivery: 7-10 days from our Zhengzhou factory to port.
-Urgent: 3-5 days from stock.
+Urgent timing can be checked against China factory stock by grade.

 Packaging: 25kg PE-lined kraft bags on pallets.
 20 MT per 20ft container.
 For large plants consuming 50+ tons/month, volume discounts of 10-15% apply.